 - Monday, July 16: College Admissions Workshop, 2:30–3:45 p.m.

 - Monday, July 23: College Fair, 4:00–6:00 p.m., Statler Hall Ballroom

 Before making travel plans, review the checkout dates and times for your program.
 We strictly adhere to these deadlines.

 Robert Brooke Hollis

-Robert Brooke Hollis is the associate director of the Sloan Program and Institute for Healthy Futures at Cornell, where his focus is alumni and industry external relations.
+Brooke Hollis is the executive director of the Institute for Healthy Futures and associate director of the Sloan Program and at Cornell, where his focus is alumni and industry external relations.
 He also mentors students and serves as a faculty member.